adfresca/sdk-ios/README.md

 ## Reference

-### Custom URL Schema
+### Deep Link

-You can set your own URL Schema as 'Click URL' of the campaigns.
+You can set your own URL Schema as 'Deep Link' of the campaigns.
 So, you can navigate your users to a specific page or do some custom actions when a user clicks the image message.

 1. Set your custom url schemes in Info.plst as follows